awslabs/sbt-aws/API.md

 - *Type:* <a href="#@cdklabs/sbt-aws.TenantRegistrationTable">TenantRegistrationTable</a>

-The tenant management table instance.
+The tenant registration table instance.

 ---